-Group
+Group Group

-2020 2019
+2021 2020

 \$'000 \$'000

-At 1 January 5,936 5,133 1,867
+At 1 January 5,350 5,936

-(Reversal)/charge for the year (235) 1,867
+Reversal for the year (156) (235)

-Written off (351) (1,064)
+Written off during the year (3,221) (351)

-At 31 December 5,350 5,936
+At 31 December 1,973 5,350

 18. Other assets

 Other assets relate to import quota as a right to import from traditional sources which is regulated by the Building and Construction Authority (BCA) in Singapore.
 BCA has an Importers' Licensing Scheme which applies to any person in the business of importing sand and granite.
 This scheme regulates importers of essential construction materials to ensure a secure and reliable supply in Singapore of acceptable quality.
 Under this scheme, the Group is required to import certain prescribed percentage from non-traditional sources before it is allowed to import the remaining from traditional sources.